 TGaz Editor: Modify P48L6-14 as follows:

-A DMGz/EDMGz ISTA may request that FTM exchanges will include direction measurement if both the ISTA and the RSTA indicated support for DMGz/EDMGz direction measurement by including the DMG Direction Measurement Capability field in the DMG capability element, and setting at least one of the first 4 subfields of this field to 1.
+A pair of ISTA and RSTA are defined to be mutually direction measurement capable if both the ISTA and the RSTA indicated support for DMGz/EDMGz direction measurement by including the DMG Direction Measurement Capabilities field in the DMG Capabilities element, and by the ISTA setting at least one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1 and the RSTA setting one the corresponding subfields (AOA RX Capability, AOA TX Capability, AOD RX Capability, AOD TX Capability) of this field to 1.

+A DMGz/EDMGz ISTA may request that FTM exchanges will include direction measurement if the ISTA and RSTA are mutually direction measurement capable.

-A DMGz/EDMGz ISTA may request initiator AOA measurement, responder AOA measurement, initiator AOD measurement and responder AOD measurement, by including a DMGz/EDMGz Specific Parameters subelement in the Ranging Parameters Element transmitted in the FTM request frame.
+A DMGz/EDMGz ISTA may request initiator AOA measurement, responder AOA measurement, initiator AOD measurement and responder AOD measurement, by including a DMG Direction Measurement Parameters subelement in the Fine Timing Measurement Parameters element transmitted in the FTM request frame.
 Valid combinations of AOA and AOD requests and the corresponding required capabilities are shown in Table 6.
-The L-RX field in the DMGz/EDMGz/ Specific Parameters element shall be set to the number of TRN units the ISTA needs for AOA estimation in case R2I AOA was requested, otherwise it shall be set to 0.
+The L-RX field in the DMG Direction Measurement Parameters subelement shall be set to the number of TRN units the ISTA needs for AOA estimation in case R2I AOA was requested, otherwise it shall be set to 0.